Knight, Hensley team up in leading US to 5-0 win over ROC

 Abby Roque took her spot on a line featuring wings Carpenter and Amanda Kessel.
 The Americans are considering flying in one of their final roster cuts.

+Coach Joel Johnson said he’s still working through different line combinations to determine what chemistry works best in a tournament in which all five Group A teams advance to the quarterfinal round.

+“There’s no replacing Brianna Decker with one individual player.
+But we can replace her and what she does well with a lot of different people.
+And so that’s what we’re going to try to do,” Johnson said.

-The Russian team was greeted by cheers from the small crowd of spectators allowed to attend Games, while the fans were mostly silent when the Americans took the ice before the opening faceoff.
-One section just to left of the U.S. bench featured fans with large Russian flags.
+The Russian team was greeted by cheers from the small crowd of spectators allowed to attend, while the fans were mostly silent when the Americans took the ice before the opening faceoff.
+One section just left of the U.S. bench featured fans with large Russian flags.

 More AP Winter Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports